Beginner

 Coinbase Route

-If Coinbase supports USDC for your account and region, use the buy or conversion screen, review the quote, and check whether withdrawals are available on the network you need.
-USDC can be bought on Coinbase's centralized exchange and converted at a 1:1 USD-to-USDC ratio under its stated terms.
+Coinbase supports USDC on its centralized exchange and offers a 1:1 USD-to-USDC conversion at no fee under its stated terms, subject to regional availability.
+If Coinbase supports USDC for your account and country, use the buy or conversion screen, review the quote, and check whether withdrawals are available on the network you need before confirming.
+USDC earned through Coinbase Rewards can also be kept on the platform or withdrawn to a self-custody wallet.

 MetaMask Route

-MetaMask users should select the token, network, region, and payment method before reviewing provider quotes.
+MetaMask is a self-custody wallet, which means USDC you buy here goes directly to an address you control.
+Select the token, network, region, and payment method before reviewing provider quotes.
 The on-ramp flow presents region-specific provider options and can route users to a provider checkout or complete the purchase inside MetaMask where supported.
+Because MetaMask relies on third-party providers, your available options and fees depend on where you are and which providers are active in your region.
+For a detailed breakdown of the wallet itself, see the MetaMask review.

 Trust Wallet Route